morris-frank/uva-rl-reproducibility/docs/index.md

 ### FrozenLake

 [The FrozenLake](https://gym.openai.com/envs/FrozenLake-v0/) is a variant on the simple GridWorld.
-We have a small discrete 2D grid.
+We have a small discrete 2D grid on which the actor can move in any of the four directions.
 The goal is to just go from one point to another point on the grid.
 But as the lake is frozen the agent might slip, so given an action the transition to another state is stochastic.
 Also the lake has ice-holes that, when fallen-in gives high negative reward.
 FrozenLake is an environment where both state and observation spaces are discrete, making it relatively simple compared to our other environments.

 We set the learning rate $$\alpha=1e-5$$, train for 1.5k steps and decay $$\epsilon$$ to 0.05 in 5k steps.
 We run this experiment for 1-step TD (a.k.a.
 TD(0)) 10 times.